mikki-messer/new-pipe-mobile-tests/README.md

         - <a href="#prerequisites">Prerequisites</a>
         - <a href="#prepare-the-configuration-file">Prepare the configuration file</a>
         - <a href="#required-parameters">Required parameters</a>
-        - <a href="#emulation-properties-file-example">Emulation.properties file example</a>
+        - <a href="#emulationproperties-file-example">Emulation.properties file example</a>
         - <a href="#command">Command</a>
-    - <a href="#how-to-launch-on-the-local-machine-with-tests-running-on-the-remote-server">How to launch on the local machine with tests running on Browserstack.com</a>
+    - <a href="#how-to-launch-on-the-local-machine-with-tests-running-on-browserstackcom">How to launch on the local machine with tests running on Browserstack.com</a>
         - <a href="#prerequisites-1">Prerequisites</a>
         - <a href="#prepare-the-configuration-file-1">Prepare the configuration file</a>
         - <a href="#required-parameters-1">Required parameters</a>
-        - <a href="#browserstack-properties-file-example">Browserstack.properties file example</a>
+        - <a href="#browserstackproperties-file-example">Browserstack.properties file example</a>
         - <a href="#command-1">Command</a>
     - <a href="#how-to-launch-remotely-on-jenkins">How to launch remotely on Jenkins</a>
         - <a href="#command-2">Command</a>